 In December 2013, the Agency entered into an AHP agreement with Wells Fargo Financial National Bank in the amount of \$578,000 (the "AHP Loan") from funds provided by the Federal Home Loan Bank of San Francisco pursuant to the regulations governing the Affordable Housing Program ("AHP").
+The AHP Loan bears no interest and the principal is payable in full in 2068.
 The Agency has loaned the proceeds to Kings River Commons, a related party.
 See Note 7 for the Notes Receivable from Kings River Commons related to this AHP Loan.
-As of December 31, 2017, the outstanding principal balance is \$578,000.
+At December 31, 2018, the outstanding principal balance was \$578,000.